mechanoChem/patternMorph/README.md

 # patternMorph
-This repository contains the code for modeling a range of patterning and morphogenesis phenomena in biology.
+This repository is meant for code used to model a range of patterning and morphogenetic phenomena in biology.
 The code and other information will be available here on or before Dec 15, 2016.